-The towhee is a common resident anywhere there is shrubby, brushy habitat or undergrowth for cover, but is espeically common north of Lake Pontchartrain.
+The Eastern Towhee is a common resident anywhere there is shrubby, brushy habitat or undergrowth for cover, but is espeically common north of Lake Pontchartrain.
 Its distinctive drawn-out "wink!" or "to-whee" call, which is elaborated into a song in the breeding season by adding a trill at the end.
 Lowery (1974) points out that Audubon failed to find the Rufous-sided Towhee breeding in the vicinity of New Orleans in the 1820s.
 At least two races are present, P. e. erythrophthalmus, which is apparently only a winter resent, and P. e. canaster, which is resident (AOU Checklist, 5th ed.).
 According to the New Orleans Christmas Count data, this species declined from about 1960 to 1972, and has stabilized since.
 The recent splitting of P. erythrophthalmus into Eastern and Spotted Towhees raises the possibility of occurrence of the latter here, though there are no known records.

-BACHMAN'S SPARROW (Aimophila aestivalis) Uncommon to common resident north of Lake Pontchartrain
+BACHMAN'S SPARROW (Peucaea aestivalis) Uncommon resident north of Lake Pontchartrain

 This species, formerly known as the "Pinewoods Sparrow", is found in moderate numbers in the pine flat habitat in the Florida parishes, usually in open growths of young pine trees with scattered to fairly dense brushy or shrubby understory.
 It can be found rather easily during the breeding season because of its beautiful, whistled song, which carries well.
 The song consists of a slurred whistle followed by a trill.
 In winter it is usually not too hard to find, though some tramping around through the wet broomsedge habitat will probably be necessary, since they spend a lot of time on or near the ground.
 For a species so strongly confined to pine wood habitat, it is surprising that there are three New Orleans records, two during migratory periods, when perhaps birds moving to or from breeding ground further north "over-shot" the pine flats and ended up on the south shore of the lake.
+Bachman's Sparrow is hard to find when not singing, and its numbers in SE Louisiana have dropped significantly.

 The New Orleans records are: May 13, 1935 (TDB); Oct.
 17, 1953 (JLD); and Dec.
 23, 1984 (RJS,NLN,TD,MA).
 A slight caveat is perhaps in order, given the lack of distinctive field marks, but in the case of the New Orleans CBC record of Dec.
 23, 1984, careful consideration was given by the observers to the possibility of Botteri's Sparrow.